-Shortly after the demise of the Board of Regents, a constitutional amendment created the Board of Governors.
-It is not simply a replacement of the Board of Regents, as the individual university boards of trustees remain in place.
+Shortly after the demise of the Board of Regents, a constitutional amendment created the Board of Governors as the governing body for the State University System and constitutional boards of trustees responsible for administering their respective institutions pursuant to the powers and duties delegated to the university boards by the Board of Governors.
+This change was not simply a replacement of the Board of Regents, as the individual university boards of trustees now participate in governance.
 We simply do not understand the distribution of authority between these two layers of governance.
 What is clear is that the first layer of mediation for issues of contention between the two parent universities of the Joint College is one layer further removed than under the Board of Regents.
-It does not appear that the Chancellor under the Board of Governors sits on the Joint Management Council.
-Even if the Chancellor returned to the Council, he or she does not have the university presidential appointment authority as did the Chancellor under the previous Regents system.
+It does not appear that the Chancellor under the Board of Governors sits on the Joint Management Council as the Chancellor did under the Board of Regents.